TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 [bio326-21-0@cn-12 GenomeAssembly2022]$
 ```

-As we moved into a new computer, we should activate Anaconda3 and the ONPTools environment:
+As we moved into a new computer, we should activate Anaconda3 and the ONPTools environment before start working:

 ```console
 [bio326-21-0@cn-11 GenomeAssembly2022]$ source /mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/activate.conda.sh